Understanding how the other side interprets your work

 Audience Reach identifies which parts of your audience are likely to empathize with your Main Character.
 More empathy equals greater attendance equals greater word-of-mouth equals greater revenue.
 By combining the choices made for the Story Continuum and the Main Character's Mindset, a schematic can be graphed to predict the kind of Audience the story will attract.

-Mindset is first (Linear or Holistic), the Story Continuum is second (Spacetime or Timespace).
-In addition to having a discernible first Approach to problems, Main Characters employ a method of problem-solving that resorts to either Linear thinking or Holistic thinking.
+Mindset is first (Male or Holistic), the Story Continuum is second (Spacetime or Timespace).
+In addition to having a discernible first Approach to problems, Main Characters employ a method of problem-solving that resorts to either Male thinking or Holistic thinking.
 Typically, these lines of thinking fall along the gender line: Males think linearly, Females think holistically.
 Of course, there are variations and permutations in everything and this is not to say that one cannot think using the other's problem-solving style.
 It simply makes it easier for the Audience to relate and plug into the Main Character when they know his or her method of thinking.

 The message is clear: if you want the largest audience, make sure your Main Character approaches problems linearly and that the story witnesses dramatic potentials over temporal sequence.
 If you want the smallest audience, give your Main Character a Holistic Mindset and emphasize the order over the potentials.